CoreyHedberg/card_counter/README.md

 <image src="./readme_files/readme_screenshot.gif">

-This quick, little project - a mini-project if you will - was borne out of one of the Free Code Camp challenges about writing code to count cards in a game of blackjack.
+This quick, little project - a mini-project if you will - was borne out of one of the Free Code Camp challenges about writing a program to count cards in a game of blackjack.

 ## Author